miguelfcostaa/job-board/README.md

 php artisan key:generate

 # 4. Set up database
-php artisan migrate
-php artisan db:seed  # Optional: adds some sample datas
+php artisan migrate:refresh --seed # **--seed** flag is optional: adds some sample data
 # Note: for any sample users the password is 'password'

 # 5. Build the frontend